 The Customer Life Cycle Model

 There are different stages in the customer life cycle and there are various methods to define them.
 Creating an email marketing strategy is essential to provide a ‘customer life cycle model’.
 It begins by capturing the attention of prospects demonstrating that they have a need for what is on offer and are willing to invest money to solve their problem.
-The email marketing continues by developing a sales funnels that nurtures the best customers, filtering out mismatches and refining the specific target customer.
+The email marketing continues by developing a sales funnels that nurture the best customers, filtering out mismatches and refining the specific target customer.
 Here are the different stages.

 - Reach – Trying to get the attention of the people we want to reach.